 What is your opinion on Covid-19 now, in 2021?

 Tara Wiekert: “I think it’s serious and something everyone needs to be made aware of.
-That being said, I along with everyone I know at school who have had Covid-19 are doing fine now.
 I know it affects older people more severely, which is why I think a lot of people at school don’t take it that seriously, since we are in a college town surrounded by people who are all mainly around the age of 20-25.”

 Julia Hadley: “My opinion on Covid-19 has remained the same over the past months.
 It is a very scary time for so many individuals and has affected far too many people.
-While the vaccination is bringing so much hope for the future, it’s still imperative people take precautions, something as simple as wearing a mask and social distancing.”
+While the vaccination is bringing so much hope for the future, it’s still imperative people take precautions.”

 What measures are being taken to prevent the spread of Covid-19 in your college?